 don’t need vitamin and mineral supplements.
 Fluoride is sometimes needed after 6 months

-of age, if the water supply doesn't have enough fluoride.
-Talk with your infant's healthcare
+of age if the water supply doesn’t have enough fluoride.
+Talk with your baby’s healthcare

 provider about the need for fluoride supplements.
 If your baby is breastfed or still

-too small to drink enough formula, ask your infant's healthcare provider about vitamin
+too small to drink enough formula, ask your baby’s healthcare provider about vitamin

-Breast milk is best for your baby and is beneficial even if you only breastfeed for
+Breast milk is best for your baby.
+It is beneficial even if you breastfeed for only

 a short amount of time, or part-time.

 Cow’s milk-based infant formula with iron should be offered as the first choice of

 Keep your baby on breast milk or infant formula until they are 1 year old.